-EVENT/RECEPTION & MEETING CAPACITY: The location accommodates up to 200 guests.
+EVENT/RECEPTION & MEETING CAPACITY: The venue accommodates up to 200 guests.

 A $2,000 deposit is required to reserve your date.
-The estimated total balance is due 60 days prior to the event.
-The rental fee starts at $4,500 for a wedding and reception, and includes one night’s stay for up to 16 people.
-Each additional night is $1,500–2,000, with a two night minimum.
+The estimated total balance is due 90 days prior to the event.
+The rental fee of $7,000 includes a 2-night stay.
+A cleaning fee and taxes are additional.

 Special Events, Parties

 Linens, Silver, etc.: BYO

 Parking: some on site, shuttle or valet suggested